A vegetarians guide to Slovenian food

 I was blissfully unaware of this fact, but Slovenia has no fewer than three wine-growing areas.
 They even have the oldest growing vine in the world.
 Yep, you heard it right: Slovenian wine is a thing!
 I am in no way a wine-connoisseur but am known to indulge in the occasional glass of red wine.
-Find out more here: https://winetastingljubljana.com/blog/10-slovenian-wines-you-have-to-try/
+Find out everything you need to know here.

 If wine is not your thing, there is always beer.
 This is actually the most popular alcoholic beverage in Slovenia.
 Believe it or not Slovenes are one of the top 10 consumers of beer in Europe.
 Not surprisingly, the micro brewing trend caught on big time.
 Craft beer is widely available, I really like the microbrewery Reservoir Dogs.

 We did a really good food tour when in Ljubljana.
 It was around 3.5 hours long with 8 stops and it takes you around the best spots in Ljubljana, showcasing the best foods the country has to offer and there was wine!
-Have a look at : https://ljubljananjam.si/
+Have a look here.

 All images taken by the lovely Mankica Kranjec.
 Have a look at her work here: